 Physicians, nurse practitioners, and physician assistants who can prescribe narcotics, according to the DATA 2000 and CARA 2016 laws, can become waivered to prescribe buprenorphine.
 Providers must complete a training, 8 hours for physicians and 24 hours for NPs and PAs.
 Clinical Tools, Inc., the company that produced SBIRTTraining.com, offers waiver training through the website Buppractice.com.
 Although some of that training for NPs and PAs takes place on SBIRTTraining.com, you must register for the training through the Buppractice.com website and enter the training from that website.

 SBIRT stands for Screening, Brief Intervention, Referral to Treatment.
 It is an approach to screening and early intervention for substance use disorders and people at risk for developing substance use disorders.
 SBIRT emphasizes combined effort of screening and treatment services as part of a cooperative system of early intervention.

 Using the Site

-Find the group/program that you want to join and click the link.
-You will be taken to the program, where you can see the courselist of each program.
+Find the group/activity that you want to join and click the link.
+You will be taken to the activity, where you can see the module list of each activity.

 Using the site resources is free.
-Users must pay in order to view and receive credit for completing Course Content.
+Users must pay in order to view and receive credit for completing Module Content.

-If you start the program and are not satisfied for any reason, we will refund your training fee.
+If you start the activity and are not satisfied for any reason, we will refund your training fee.
 The request for a refund must be emailed to firstname.lastname@example.org and be within 60 days of the original payment.
 Refunds will be in the original form of payment.
-If you complete the program, we will not issue a refund.
+If you complete the activity, we will not issue a refund.

-Credits vary by course.
-Users will receive a set amount of CME credit hours upon completing the program.
+Credits vary by module.
+Users will receive a set amount of CME credit hours upon completing the activity.